At a Glance - Integers and Absolute Value

 Think of the distance from one integer to another as being one step.
 If you start at zero and take two steps to the right, you get to 2.
 If you start at 0 and take two steps to the left, you get to -2.
 If you take two steps forward, we take two steps back.
 We come together, 'cuz opposites attract.
 In any case, we go the same distance.

 Each integer (except 0) has two pieces of information: its distance from 0, and its direction from 0.

-The sign of the number is there to tell us which direction from 0 we are stepping.
-By the way, don't freak - there is actually very little physical activity involved in solving these problems.
-If there is no sign in front of the number, it means the number is positive.
-If there is one negative sign in front of the number, it means we theoretically reflected the number into the mirror, so the number is negative.
+The sign of the number is there to tell us which direction from 0 we're stepping.
+By the way, don't freak out; there's actually very little physical activity involved in solving these problems.
+If there's no sign in front of the number, it means the number is positive.
+If there's one negative sign in front of the number, it means we reflected the number in our mirror, so it's negative.
 Also, it looks like it's getting ready to brush its teeth.

 Remember, one negative sign meant we reflected a number into the mirror once.

 Two negative signs means we reflect the negative number back again, so now we're back to the right: